vbr-calc/vbr/docs/_pages/gettingstarted/methods.md

 ## Listing Methods

-To list available methods from a Matlab command window:
+To list available methods from a MATLAB command window:

 ```matlab
 >> vbrListMethods